-'Common Equity Tier 1 (CET1) capital' In the context of CRD IV, a measure of capital that is predominantly common equity as defined by the Capital Requirements Regulation.
+'Common Equity Tier 1 (CET1) capital' In the context of CRD IV, a type of capital as defined by the Capital Requirements Regulation, predominantly consisting of common equity.

-'Common Equity Tier 1 (CET1) ratio' A measure of the Group's Common Equity Tier 1 capital as a percentage of risk-weighted assets under CRD IV.
+'Common Equity Tier 1 (CET1) ratio' A measure of the Group's Common Equity Tier 1 capital as a percentage of Risk Weighted Assets under CRD IV.
 The Group must meet a prescribed ratio.